josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/☔️_restorative_justice_in_a_shame_culture.md

 - relinquishing status protection,
 - and direct moral recognition.

-For many participants, this can feel:
-## 🧠 More psychologically exposing than adversarial punishment.
+For many participants, this can feel *more psychologically exposing than adversarial punishment*.

 ---

-# 🛰️ The Problem of Reputational Lock-In
+## 🛰️ The Problem of Reputational Lock-In

 A further complication emerges once:
 - institutions,